Diet for Healthy Skin

 Written by Talia Cecchele

-Have you ever wondered why some days you have smooth and blemish-free skin, then other days it’s as if you’ve time traveled back to high school and have blemishes pop-up overnight?
 There is a lot of talk about skin health these days with topics such as collagen supplementation, gut health, jade rollers and elimination diets all over the media.
 It can be really confusing!
-It is extremely disheartening when I see people without any health qualification recommend to others that they need to change their diet, like eliminating dairy or chocolate is the magic cure for everyone (it's not- vegans get acne too).
+It is extremely disheartening when I see people without any health qualification recommend to others that they need to change their diet, like eliminating dairy or chocolate is the magic cure for everyone (it's not - vegans get acne too).

-Is there a diet for healthy skin?
 Sorry to say, but a normal balanced diet IS a healthy skin diet.
 It’s not sexy but it works.
 Skin is our largest organ.
-It protects us from the sun and internal damage, produces vitamin D and houses many bacteria and viruses a.k.a the skin microbiome.
-The health of our skin is influenced mostly by genetics and hormones (yep, that time of the month can lead to a break-out) but diet, pollution, stress (this causes inflammation and change to hormones) and our skin care routine can all play a part.
+It protects us from the sun and internal damage, produces vitamin D and houses many bacteria and viruses (a.k.a the skin microbiome).
+The health of our skin is influenced mostly by genetics and hormones (yep, that time of the month can lead to a break-out) but diet, pollution, stress (this causes inflammation and hormonal changes) and our skincare routine can all play a part.

-So what dietary changes can I make to maximise my skin health?
+So, what dietary changes can I make to maximise my skin health?

-1. Eat a balanced diet including:
+1. Eat a balanced diet:

 Include omega 3 fats which help to alleviate dry, itchy skin and suppress inflammation.
 Omega 3 fats are found in oily fish, chia seeds, flax seeds, walnuts, eggs, avocado and almonds.

 Vitamins A and E are antioxidants that help to protect the skin from damage, therefore maintaining quality hair, skin and nails.
-Food sources include nuts, seeds, olive oil green leafy vegetables, orange fruits and vegetables (e.g. carrot, dried apricots) and grains.
+Food sources include nuts, seeds, olive oil, green leafy vegetables, orange fruits and vegetables (e.g. carrot, dried apricots) and grains.

 B Vitamins.
 A deficiency in these can lead itchy skin.
 Food sources include eggs, organ meats, legumes, wholegrains and salmon